-Under age 1 3 - 5 days, 1 month, 2 months, 4 months, 6 months and 9 months Ages 1 to 30 months 12 months, 15 months, 18 months, 24 months and 30 months Ages 3 to 21 years Each vear
+Well-Child Health Check Schedule with your PCP Under age 1 3 - 5 days, 1 month, 2 months, 4 months, 6 months, and 9 months Ages 1 to 30 months 12 months, 15 months, 18 months, 24 months, and 30 months Ages 3 to 21 years Each year

-Exams may include vaccinations or shots.
+These exams may include vaccinations or shots.
 If your child has not had his or her checkup this year, call the provider and schedule one.

 - Lead Testing: The provider will need to do a blood test to make sure your child does not have too much lead.
-Your child should be checked at ages 12 months and 24 months or if they have never been checked. - Dental Exam: Your child should have their teeth cleaned and receive fluoride treatments every six months. - Private Duty Nursing: When your child's provider wants a nurse to provide care at home or at school. - Personal Care Services: When your child's provider wants a caregiver to help your child with eating, bathing, dressing and toileting.
+Your child should be checked at 12 months and 24 months of age or if they have never been checked. - Dental Exam: Your child should have their teeth cleaned and receive fluoride treatments every six months. - Private Duty Nursing: When your child's provider wants a nurse to provide care at home or at school. - Personal Care Services: When your child's provider wants a caregiver to help your child with eating, bathing, dressing, and toileting.

-EPSDT also provides hearing and vision services, school-based services and more.
-If you have questions, please contact your care coordinator.
-If you need a care coordinator, call 1-877-232-5518, select option 3.
+EPSDT also provides hearing services, vision services, school-based services, and more.
+If you have questions, please contact your Care Coordinator.
+If you need a Care Coordinator, call 1-877-232-5518, select option 3.